FLATHEAD CLASSIC Sled Dog Race

 H. FOOD AND WATER

-Each musher and their handlers are responsible for having necessary food and water at the start, layover & finish.
+Each musher and their handlers are responsible for having necessary food and water at the start, layover (if applicable) & finish.

 I. RUNNING THE COURSE

 Flathead Classic Sled Dog Race is a guest on lands of the Stillwater State Forest, Flathead National Forest and private owners.
 In light of this fact, mushers will conduct themselves in an appropriate manner and will at no time demand “rights” to the trail.

 When overtaking another team, the musher shall call “trail.”
 The overtaken team must relinquish the trail, must stop if asked and assist the passing when necessary.